coronel08/my-notes/notes/docs/css.md

 [w3 Display Property Values](https://www.w3schools.com/cssref/pr_class_display.asp)
 [w3 Display Prop example](https://www.w3schools.com/css/css_display_visibility.asp) Show display on click and hide on click [Flex align/center/justify etc](https://css-tricks.com/snippets/css/a-guide-to-flexbox/)<br>
+* none - deletes the item
+* inline - like using span, height and width have no effect
+* block - starts on a new line and takes up all width
+* inline-block - can apply height and width

 #### Visibility vs Display
 Can use visibility instead of [display:none](https://www.w3schools.com/css/css_display_visibility.asp). display none deletes the item, visibility just hides it in place.